aribornstein/CVWorkshop-Deprecated-/README.md

+# Note this workshop has been deprecated
+Check out the new workshop with full CPU support, Keras examples, RetinaNet support explinations of the latest Azure Machine Learning Service [here](https://github.com/aribornstein/cvworkshop)

 # Computer Vision Workshop
 In this workshop we'll be exploring the topic of Computer Vision, through deep diving into a recent real world customer scenario.
 We’ll compare different approaches and demonstrate how the open source [VoTT](github.com/Microsoft/VoTT) (Visual Object Tagging Tool) can be used to easily annotate image and quickly iterate object detection models for complex image classification scenarios.